 5. The gap between the cerebrum and the cerebellum at the transverse fissure can reveal some internal parts of the brain.
 In this image, a student is bending the cerebellum down to show the superior and inferior colliculi.
 Just behind the colliculi, the pineal gland is just barely visible.

 6. Using a scalpel and the longitudinal fissure as a guide, the brain is separated into the left and the right hemispheres.
-This cut was not made very cleanly, but it was made in the right spot.
 Sharp scalpels work best for this procedure.
+Always leave the specimen in the dissecting tray when cutting it, do NOT hold it in your hand!

 7. In the image below, a probe indicates the location of the lateral ventricle.